Jain-Pratiksha/Krishishetram-India/README.md

 # Krishishetram-India
-This is out BE Final Year project.
+This is our BE Final Year project.